Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in Section

 \paragraph{Analysis.} Based on results in Tables~\ref{table:selected_results} and~\ref{table:selected_results_f1}, we provide a more detailed analysis compared to our main body. \begin{itemize} \item Different methods do not exhibit consistent rankings over different distribution shift patterns.
 The results show that the algorithmic rankings across different settings are quite different.
 And even the rankings of algorithms within the same method class vary a lot.
-This further demonstrates the complexity of $Y|X$-shifts.
-Also, \Cref{fig:appendix-ranking} shows that even within a fixed source domain, algorithmic rankings vary a lot across different target domains. \item Tree-based ensemble methods show competitive performances but do not significantly eliminate the generalization error between source and target data, characterized by the difference between \textit{o.o.d.} and \textit{i.d.} method performance.
+This further demonstrates the complexity of $Y|X$-shifts. \item Tree-based ensemble methods show competitive performances but do not significantly eliminate the generalization error between source and target data, characterized by the difference between \textit{o.o.d.} and \textit{i.d.} method performance.
 However, the performance degradation between source and target is still large. \item Imbalance methods and fairness methods show similar performance with the base model class (XGBoost).
 We find these methods do not have a significant improvement over the basic model class (XGBoost).
 This is because they are not designed specifically for tree-based ensemble methods. \end{itemize}

-Additionally, we report the \emph{oracle} results (Macro F1-Score) of each method in each setting in~\Cref{table:oracle_selected_results_f1} and \Cref{table:oracle_selected_results_to_all_f1}, where we select the best configuration for each method according to the \emph{target} performance.
+Additionally, we report the \emph{oracle} accuracy (Macro F1-Score) of each method across all target domains in each setting in~\Cref{table:selected_results_to_all_accuracy} and \Cref{table:selected_results_to_all_f1}, where we select the best configuration for each method according to the \emph{target} performance.
 The observed phenomena are consistent with our previous findings.